M66B/NetGuard/README.md

 # NetGuard

-*NetGuard* is a simple way to block access to the internet - no root required.
+*NetGuard* provides a simple way to block access to the internet - no root required.
 Applications can individually be allowed or denied access to your WiFi and/or mobile connection.

 Blocking access to the internet can help: